Do Dust Mites Bite Humans?

 That’s ample food supply to grow colonies of dust mites in your home.

-The bed is often a common suspect of dust mite infestation as an individual spend an average of 7 hours sleeping and shedding dead skin cells on it daily.
+The bed is often a common suspect of dust mite infestation as an individual spends an average of 7 hours sleeping and shedding dead skin cells on it daily.
 Carpets, rugs, upholstery, sofas and other items in your home that you interact with may also gather dead skin cells to fuel the growth of dust mites.

 Dust mites have a rapid growth rate when they are fed sufficiently and live in an environment that is conducive.
-These tiny creatures prefer spaces that are humid (70%-80% RH) and moderately warm temperature (20 – 25 degrees Celcius).
+These tiny creatures prefer spaces that are humid (70%-80% RH) and moderately warm temperatures (20 – 25 degrees Celcius).

 If Dust Mites Don’t Bite Humans, What’s Causing The Bite Marks?

 If you’ve been getting bite marks and bloodstain on the lines for a few nights, you may have some unwanted visitors in your bedroom.
 These visitors are not dust mites, as we’ve clarified on that.
-Chances are, you’re bitten by the nocturnal bed bugs, which unlike dust mites, feed on human’s blood.
+Chances are, you’re bitten by the nocturnal bed bugs, which unlike dust mites, feed on human blood.

 Like dust mites, bed bugs share the same preference of the surrounding environment.
 A warm and humid room attracts bed bugs.
 However, bed bugs don’t hide in the mattress.
 They are often found in cracks and wooden crevices.